MircoBabin/KeePassCommander/README.md

 - example.kdbx is a KeePass database.
 It's master password is **example**.
 - [KeePassEntry.php](example/KeePassEntry.php) can be used to query the KeePass password store from PHP.
 With minimal modifications you can use it anywhere.
+- [KeePassEntry.bat](example/KeePassEntry.bat) can be used to query the KeePass password store from a BAT file.
+With minimal modifications you can use it anywhere.

 # Why